Change How You Age: Anti-Aging Top 10 For Your 20’s

 Use Sun Protection Every Day And Don’t Intentionally Tan

-Every single day, year round, apply a broad-spectrum sunscreen with SPF 30.
-Make sure protects against aging UVA rays too by including either: Zinc Oxide, Titanium Dioxide, Avobenzone or Mexoryl.
+Every single day, year-round, apply a broad-spectrum sunscreen with SPF 30.
+Make sure to protect against aging UVA rays, too, by including either: Zinc Oxide, Titanium Dioxide, Avobenzone, or Mexoryl.
 I know you get tired of hearing this.
 I know it is more fun to tan and not worry about it.
 I know you think you look better with a tan.
-Just use one of the facial self-tanners and at least use sunscreen on your face, neck and chest.
+Just use one of the facial self-tanners and at least use sunscreen on your face, neck, and chest.
 I promise you will thank me for it later.

 Vice is Not Nice To Your Skin

-Smoking cigarettes reduces blood flow in the skin, exposes you to direct toxin exposure on the skin and in the blood.
+Smoking cigarettes reduces blood flow in the skin and exposes you to direct toxin exposure on the skin and in the blood.
 And, if that’s not bad enough, the facial expressions repeated over and over etch lines in the skin.
 Don’t do it.

-Whatever you do--don’t do sun, recreational drugs, alcohol and smoking together, or at least not very often.
-The effects of chronic sun exposure in people with exposure to another toxin such as cigarette smoke, recreational drugs or alcohol are much more damaging than either one alone.
+Whatever you do--don’t do sun, recreational drugs, alcohol, and smoking together, or at least not very often.
+The effects of chronic sun exposure in people exposed to other toxins such as cigarette smoke, recreational drugs, or alcohol are much more damaging than either one alone.
 The results aren’t pretty.

 Retinoids Are Worth It

 Start using a retinoid daily in your twenties.
-Prescription topical retinoids such as Refissa, Renova, Tazorac or Differin or over the counter Retinol help reduce discoloration, fine lines and wrinkles and enhance cell function in deeper layers.
+Prescription topical retinoids such as Retin-A, Tazorac, or Differin or over-the-counter Retinol help reduce discoloration, fine lines, and wrinkles and enhance cell function in deeper layers.
 They also reverse some past sun damage.
 Retinoids are both preventative and therapeutic.
 Yes, you may have some redness and peeling at first.
-Read our blog post How to Use Retin-A Without Your Face Peeling Off for some tips on how to use them successfully and avoid or reduce irritation from retinoids.
+Read our blog post How to Use Retin-A Without Your Face Peeling Off, for some tips on how to use them successfully and avoid or reduce irritation from retinoids.

 Acne is a Bummer